-No. Measure/Action Competent Body Deadline Status/Observations States in respect of exchanging information The FIU-NET project, co-financed by the Commission, is designed to establish a fully operational computer network linking all MS Financial Intelligence Units (FIUs) for the processing and exchange of financial information, including intelligence suspected to be associated with terror financing.
+No. Measure/Action Competent Body Deadline Status/Observations States in respect of exchanging information End 2005 The FIU-NET project, co-financed by the Commission, is designed to establish a fully operational computer network linking all MS Financial Intelligence Units (FIUs) for the processing and exchange of financial information, including intelligence suspected to be associated with terror financing.
 Currently 16 MS have adhered.
-2.2.3 Establish an electronic list of persons, groups and entities in relation to which restrictive measures apply Commission/Private Sector Progress to be reported on by end 2004 In June 2004, the European Commission, in partnership with the four European Credit Sector Federations have established an electronic database containing all relevant data concerning persons, groups and entities, subject to European Union financial sanctions 2.3 Develop and implement an EU strategy on the suppression of terrorist financing, including the regulation of charitable organisations and alternative remittance systems Tools for improving traceability and transparency of the movement of funds by terrorists, terrorist organisations and those who finance terrorism, especially with respect to transactions through the informal banking sector and via non-profit organisations should be developed 2.3.1 Identification of measures to improve effectiveness and efficiency of the mechanism set up to freeze the assets of terrorists and terrorist organisations and to identify the holders and true beneficiaries of bank accounts, irrespective of their place of residence Proposal for a Third Money Laundering Directive, which addresses terrorist financing, requires MS to ensure that credit and financial institutions are able to respond fully and rapidly to enquiries from national Financial Intelligence Units or other authorities about any business relationship such institutions have or have had with a specified person Council/Commission/ EU Coordinator Ongoing Partly achieved during Irish Presidency.
-22 April Commission Communication on Organised Financial Crime addressed transparency issues The Framework Decision on the Execution of Orders Freezing Property and Evidence includes terrorist offences within its scope.
-It facilitates intra-EU freezing measures by establishing the principle of mutual recognition of freezing orders which must be recognised and enforced directly by the competent judicial authorities of the MS. The Draft Framework Decision on the Execution of Confiscation Orders includes acts of terrorism within its scope.
-Proposal for a Regulation on controls of cash entering Political agreement reached on 16 November 2004
+According to the strategy against terrorist financing, all MS should be fully functioning members of FIU.NET by end 2005 2.2.3 Establish an electronic list of persons, groups and entities in relation to which restrictive measures apply Commission/Private Sector Progress to be reported on by end 2004 In June 2004, the European Commission, in partnership with the four European Credit Sector Federations have established an electronic database containing all relevant data concerning persons, groups and entities, subject to European Union financial sanctions 2.3 Develop and implement an EU strategy on the suppression of terrorist financing, including the regulation of charitable organisations and alternative remittance systems December 2004 and June 2005 Strategy to be adopted by European Council on 17 December.
+First report on implementation due by June 2005.
+Tools for improving traceability and transparency of the movement of funds by terrorists, terrorist organisations and those who finance terrorism, especially with respect to transactions through the informal banking sector and via non-profit organisations should be developed 2.3.1 Identification of measures to improve effectiveness and efficiency of the mechanism set up to freeze the assets of terrorists and terrorist organisations and to identify the holders and true beneficiaries of bank accounts, irrespective of their place of residence Proposal for a Third Money Laundering Directive, which addresses terrorist financing, requires MS to ensure that credit and financial institutions are able to respond fully and rapidly to enquiries from national Council/Commission/ EU Coordinator Ongoing Partly achieved during Irish Presidency; continued by the Netherlands Presidency.
+Further revisions likely to be adopted before the end of 2004.
+Effectiveness of the mechanism and of implementation at national level will continue to be kept under review.
+The recommendations contained in the best practices paper being developed in the Foreign Relations Counsellors Group 1 concerning national rules and procedures for implementing asset freezing measures will be relevant in this context and should continue to be kept under review in the Group Financial Intelligence Units or other authorities about 22 April Commission Communication on Organised Financial